It’s a pond owner’s worst nightmare.

 - These big birds only weigh 5 to 6 pounds, thanks to their hollow bones and thin build.

-- Heron don’t dive for their prey.
+- Herons don’t dive for their prey.
 Instead, they use their long legs to wade into the water, where they stand completely still to wait for fish.
 When they see one, they use their long necks to quickly propel their sharp beaks forward and spear it.

-- Heron live along rivers, shorelines and backyard ponds throughout much of the United States and parts of Central America and Canada.
+- Herons live along rivers, shorelines and backyard ponds throughout much of the United States and parts of Central America and Canada.
 One subspecies that appears primarily in Florida is pure white instead of the more common bluish gray.